Field Types

 .count() %}

-Conversely, adding one field to multiple layouts using the same handle (either the base field’s handle, or by renaming each of them the same way) allows you to query across all instances.
-Craft quietly queries against each of the unique field layout keys.
+Conversely, adding one field to multiple different layouts (using the same handle—either its original handle, or by renaming each of them the same way) allows you to query across all instances.
+Craft quietly reconciles those field handles and builds the query appropriately:

 {% set products = craft.entries()